 The Missing Link In Your Employee Satisfaction Metrics

-An employee benefits program can have a big impact on an employee’s level of satisfaction and their decision to remain with their employer.
-The question becomes how do you incorporate it into your measurement process?
+A great program can have a huge impact on an employee’s level of satisfaction and their level of commitment to their employer.
+So how do you measure employee satisfaction related to your benefits program?

 The value of benchmarking